 Anchorage Digital to Provide Digital Asset Custody Services for BlackRock's Crypto ETF

-According to official news from Anchorage Digital, as the only federally chartered digital asset bank in the U.S., it will deepen its partnership with BlackRock by providing digital asset custody services to meet the growing demand for digital assets from retail and institutional clients.
+According to official news from Anchorage Digital, as the only federally chartered digital asset bank in the U.S., it will deepen its partnership with BlackRock to provide digital asset custody services to meet the growing demand for digital assets from retail and institutional clients.

 SEC Officially Accepts Fidelity Solana ETF Listing Application and Publicizes It

-The U.S. Securities and Exchange Commission (SEC) announced on April 9, 2025, that it has officially accepted the listing application for the Fidelity Solana Fund submitted by Cboe BZX.
-The fund will be listed as Commodity-Based Trust Shares, with Solana (SOL) cryptocurrency as the underlying asset.
+The U.S. Securities and Exchange Commission (SEC) announced on April 9, 2025, that it has officially accepted the listing application for the Fidelity Solana fund submitted by Cboe BZX.
+The fund will be listed as Commodity-Based Trust Shares, with the underlying asset being the Solana (SOL) cryptocurrency.

 Hong Kong SFC Approves Virtual Asset Staking, HashKey Exchange Authorized to Launch Ethereum ETF Staking Services

-The Hong Kong Securities and Futures Commission (SFC) officially announced on April 7 that it has issued regulatory guidelines to licensed virtual asset trading platforms regarding the provision of staking services, as well as guidelines for virtual asset funds recognized by the SFC that invest in virtual assets to participate in staking activities.
+The Hong Kong Securities and Futures Commission (SFC) officially announced on April 7 that it has issued regulatory guidelines to licensed virtual asset trading platforms regarding the provision of staking services, as well as guidelines for virtual asset funds recognized by the SFC participating in staking activities.
 The virtual asset exchange HashKey Exchange received approval from the Hong Kong SFC on April 10 to become one of the first exchanges in Hong Kong authorized to provide staking services.

 In February of this year, the SFC released the "Virtual Asset Development Roadmap" ("A-S-P-I-Re" framework) and proposed to consider expanding the range of virtual asset products under a regulatory framework, including providing staking, leverage, and lending services under clear guidelines.

-HashKey Exchange's Managing Director Terence Pu stated, "HashKey Exchange has built a regulatory-compliant staking service system, leading the way in providing ETH staking services for spot ETFs, and is actively promoting staking services for all clients.
+HashKey Exchange's Managing Director Terence Pu stated, "HashKey Exchange has built a regulatory-compliant staking service system, taking the lead in providing ETH staking services for spot ETFs and is actively promoting staking services for all clients.

 Grayscale and Osprey Reach Settlement in Bitcoin ETF Lawsuit

-Digital asset management firm Grayscale and Osprey have reached a settlement regarding the legal dispute over marketing practices related to the Bitcoin Trust ETF.
+Digital asset management firm Grayscale and Osprey have reached a settlement regarding legal disputes over the marketing practices of the Bitcoin Trust ETF.

 Court documents indicate that both parties must complete the organization and execution of the settlement agreement within the next 45 days.
-The case originated from Osprey's lawsuit against Grayscale in early 2023 for "misleading advertising" during the promotion of GBTC's conversion to an ETF, after which Grayscale received SEC approval to convert to an ETF in 2024.
-Previously, the court ruled in favor of Grayscale in February 2025, stating that the Connecticut Unfair Trade Practices Act cited by Osprey does not apply to securities cases.
+The case originated from Osprey's lawsuit against Grayscale for "misleading advertising" during the promotion of GBTC's conversion to an ETF in early 2023, after which Grayscale received SEC approval for the conversion in 2024.
+The court had previously ruled in favor of Grayscale in February 2025, stating that the Connecticut Unfair Trade Practices Act cited by Osprey does not apply to securities cases.
 Settlement details have not been disclosed, and neither party has made a formal response.

 VanEck Submits Application to SEC for Avalanche ETF Listing on Nasdaq